January – February

-After participating in an 1890-1910 ice harvest, making ice cream and sewing quilt squares together, students will understand:
+After participating in an 1890-1910 ice harvest, students will make ice cream and discuss:

 • How people take advantage of the seasons to meet their year-round needs

 • How simple machines make tasks easier

 • The unique properties of water

 • How milk is transformed into ice cream